imhofroger/GMA3_LUA/README.md

 ## Wiki
 Now are Parts documented on the [Wiki Page](https://github.com/imhofroger/GMA3_LUA/wiki).

+## CreateColorLayout
+This Script creates a Color layout, based on selected Groups and color gel.

 ## Examples
 Some examples Lua Script for Grandma3
 ### Example List Fixture Group